 Course revision proposal form (used for both minor and major revisions, except those related to GE 5)

-Adding (or removing) General Education, Diversity, and/or Writing Intensive designation is a major revision.
+Adding (or removing) General Education and/or Writing Intensive designation is a major revision.
 As with new courses proposed for these designations, adding GE and/or WI to existing courses requires including additional narrative supplement(s) with the major-revision proposal (see To propose a new course, above).
 The Curriculum Committee will review all proposals first, then route them as noted above.